False God (song): Lyrical content and analysis

 "False God" is about how false promises can help overcome the challenges of a long-distance relationship ("We were stupid to jump in the ocean separating us/ Remember how I'd fly to you?").
 The song extensively uses religious imagery, mentioning false god, altar, sacramental wine, heaven, and hell.
 Some reviewers thought that the lyrics alluded to oral sex ("Religion's in your lips/ [...]
 The altar is my hips").

 The narrator talks about physical pleasure using heavenly imagery: "I know heaven's a thing, I go there when you touch me, honey."
 The couple encounters challenges ("Hell is when I fight with you") and tries to make amends, but puts up with uneasy silence ("And you can't talk to me when I'm like this/ Daring you to leave me just so I can try and scare you/ You're the West Village/ You still do it for me, babe").
 Religious imagery continue in the lyrics, "Making confessions and we're begging for forgiveness/ Got the wine for you."
-In the chorus, the narrator talks about how "religion's in your lips" and "the alter is my hips", ultimately accepting the false hopes, "We might just get away with it/ [...]
+In the chorus, the narrator talks about how "religion's in your lips" and "the altar is my hips", ultimately accepting the false hopes, "We might just get away with it/ [...]
 Even if it's a false god."
 The line "We'd still worship this love" is repeated multiple times.

 For some critics, the mentions of NYC and its neighborhood West Village illustrate the long-distance romantic relationship.
 Raisa Bruner of Time and Anna Gaca of Pitchfork thought that the romance in question was a "transatlantic" one.
 Mary Elizabeth Andriotis from Teen Vogue said the heavenly imagery connected "False God" to the fellow album track "Cruel Summer", and "Blank Space" and "Wildest Dreams", both from Swift's album 1989 (2014).
 In Business Insider, Callie Ahlgrim commented that the religious overtones of "False God" were a throwback to Swift's early-career songs such as "Our Song" (2006), "Christmas Must Be Something More" (2007), and "Come In with the Rain" (2008).
 Whereas those songs saw Swift praying to God and keeping faith, "False God" hinted at guilt and shame, which Ahlgrim found relatable to a queer audience.